-Returns Data Analyzer calculates the sum of the measure values and displays the them in the cross tab.
+Returns Data Analyzer calculates the sum of the measure values and displays the them in

 ADVANCED

 This option enables you to customize a function expression.
 For more information about customizing a function expression, see "How to create a custom computed measure," earlier in this chapter.